pydykit/pydykit/paper/paper.md

 # Features

-`pydykit` is a flexible framework for simulating a wide range of dynamical systems governed by ordinary differential equations (ODEs) and differential-algebraic equations (DAEs).
-Thus `pydykit` is open for users from a plethora of application fields.
+`pydykit` is a package for simulating a wide range of dynamical systems governed by ODEs and DAEs.
 It supports the implementation of

 1. General quasilinear DAEs of the form $E(x) \dot{x} = f(x)$,
    where $E(x)$ may be singular, allowing for broad applicability in constrained dynamics.